-In 1964 Rasheed Araeen moved to London, and became an early pioneer and practitioner of Minimalism.
-With no formal training in sculpture, it was his work as a civil engineer and an early encounter with the sculptures of Anthony Caro that influenced the formal language and use of simple or industrial materials characteristic of Araeen’s best-known works.
+Rasheed Araeen is widely considered to be an early pioneer and practitioner of minimalism.
+With no formal training in sculpture, it was his work as a civil engineer and an early encounter with the sculptures of Anthony Caro that influenced the formal language and use of simple or industrial materials characteristic of the artist’s best-known works.

 A Tour and Talk about this important exhibition will be led by Fatima Zahra Hassan, Assistant Professor at University of Sharjah.